AKSHAT-MITTAL22/Imparticus_AI-ML_Summer_Intership_Projects/README.md

 📊 Data Visualization Skills: In addition to ML-DL, I had the chance to enhance my data visualization skills using Power BI and Tableau.
 Transforming data into insightful visualizations has been a game-changer for understanding trends and making informed decisions.

-🔧 Hands-on Experience: Hands-on projects have allowed me to tinker with frameworks like TensorFlow, giving me a solid grasp of building and fine-tuning neural networks.
+🔧 Hands-on Experience: Hands-on projects(BigMart Sales Prediction and CIFAR-100 dataset) have allowed me to tinker with libraries and frameworks like sklearn, and TensorFlow, giving me a solid grasp of building and fine-tuning ML models and neural networks.
 I've learned the art of hyperparameter tuning and model optimization.

 🧠 Continuous Learning: The world of AI and ML is ever-evolving, and I've embraced a mindset of continuous learning.
 Staying updated with the latest advancements and research papers has become second nature.